Reports / Neurology Reports / RealWorld Dynamix: Migraine Prevention US

 Learn more about RealWorld Dynamix™ reports here.

-- Which anti-CGRP mAbs are being used as first-line therapies?
-What differentiates these patients from those who are switching to the class?
+- Which migraine therapies are being used as first-line therapies?
+What differentiates patients who initiate an anti-CGRP therapy first line from those who are switching to the class?

 - How do second-line switches differ from third and later line switches?
-How much time do patients spend on their previous agent before switching?
+How does persistency differ by brand?

-- To what degree are the new launches growing the migraine prevention market versus stealing share form existing products?
-Are physicians prescribing the anti-GCRP mAbs as part of a combination therapy or as monotherapy?
+- Are physicians prescribing the anti-GCRP therapies as part of a combination therapy or as monotherapy?
 How do payers influence continuation of existing preventive therapies?

 - What is the opportunity cost for each brand (e.g., where would their brand have been selected if the first choice was not available)?
 What positioning or data could have made the brand more competitive in those situations?